Nguyễn Quốc Việt: Youth

-Quốc Việt's celebration after scoring against China U21 in 2024.

 In January 2022, Quốc Việt was named in Vietnam U23's squad to participate in the 2022 AFF U-23 Youth Championship in Cambodia.
 Quốc Việt took part in Vietnam's victory against Thailand U23 and Singapore U23 in the group stage before being ruled out of the squad for the rest of the tournament for being tested positive to COVID-19.
 Vietnam were later crowned as champions after defeating Thailand U23 in the final.

 Quốc Việt then participated in the 2022 AFF U-19 Youth Championship.
 He scored 4 goals in the group stage, helping Vietnam U19 finishing as group winner.
 In the semi-final, Quốc Việt and his teammates lost against Malaysia U19.
 Quốc Việt scored the equalizer goal in the third place match against Thailand U19, which leads the match in the penalty shootout, where Vietnam U19 won 5–3 and secured the bronze medal.
 With 5 goals scored, Quốc Việt received the top scorer award.

 During the 2023 AFC U-20 Asian Cup, Quốc Việt scored twice in the group stage in Vietnam's victory Australia and Qatar.
 Despite winning two out of three of their group stage matches, Vietnam failed to qualified for the quarter-finals.

 Later in the year, Quốc Việt was named by coach Philippe Troussier on Vietnam U22 squad for the 2023 SEA Games.
 Quốc Việt scored one goal during the tournament and won the bronze medal with Vietnam.
 A few months after, he took part in the 2023 AFF U-23 Championship with Vietnam U23, scoring one goal in the semi-final game against Malaysia U23 in a 4–1 victory.
 He missed a penalty during the final against Indonesia U23 which resulted the game in a goalless draw after 120 minutes.
 Nevertheless, Vietnam U23 defeated Indonesia U23 in the penalty shootouts and won the title for the second time.

 In April 2024, Quốc Việt was named in Vietnam U23's 23-men squad for the 2024 AFC U-23 Asian Cup.
 However, he caught a viral fever at the beginning of the tournament, which eventually made him absent for the entire tournament.

 In July 2025, Quốc Việt was called up to feature in the 2025 ASEAN U-23 Championship.
 He didn't score in the tournament, as Vietnam ended up defending the title.
 As the result, Quốc Việt became the first player in history to win three ASEAN U-23 Championship titles.